Azure-Samples/cognitive-services-speech-sdk/scenarios/cpp/windows/captioning/readme.md

 ## Build and run the sample

-1. Download or copy the [scenarios/cpp/windows/captioning/](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/scenarios/go/captioning/) sample files from GitHub into a local directory.
+1. Download or copy the [scenarios/cpp/windows/captioning/](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/scenarios/cpp/captioning/) sample files from GitHub into a local directory.
-1. Open `captioning.sln` in Visual Studio.
+1. Open the `captioning.sln` solution file in Visual Studio.
 1. Install the Speech SDK in your project with the NuGet package manager.
     ```powershell
     Install-Package Microsoft.CognitiveServices.Speech
     ```
     > **NOTE**
-    > If you are seeing red squigglies from IntelliSense for Speech SDK APIs,
+    > If you are seeing red squigglies from IntelliSense for Speech SDK references,
     > right-click in your editor window and select **Rescan** > **Rescan Solution**.
 1. Open **Project** > **Properties** > **General**.
 Set **Configuration** to `All configurations`.
 Set **C++ Language Standard** to `ISO C++17 Standard (/std:c++17)`.
 1. Open **Build** > **Configuration Manager**.
     - On a 64-bit Windows installation, set **Active solution platform** to `x64`.
     - On a 32-bit Windows installation, set **Active solution platform** to `x86`.
 1. Open **Project** > **Properties** > **Debugging**.
 Enter your preferred command line arguments at **Command Arguments**.
 See [usage and arguments](#usage-and-arguments) for the available options.
-Here is an example.
-Replace `YourSubscriptionKey` with your Speech resource key, and replace `YourServiceRegion` with your Speech resource region:
+Here is an example:
     ```
     --key YourSubscriptionKey --region YourServiceRegion --input c:\caption\caption.this.mp4 --format any --output c:\caption\caption.output.txt - --srt --recognizing --threshold 5 --profanity mask --phrases "Contoso;Jessie;Rehaan"
     ```
-    Replace `YourSubscriptionKey` with your Speech resource key, and replace `YourServiceRegion` with your Speech resource [region](https://aka.ms/csspeech/region) (for example, `westus` or `northeurope`.)
+    Replace `YourSubscriptionKey` with your Speech resource key, and replace `YourServiceRegion` with your Speech resource [region](https://aka.ms/csspeech/region), such as `westus` or `northeurope`.
 Make sure that the paths specified by `--input` and `--output` are valid.
 Otherwise you must change the paths.
 1. Build and run the console application.
 The output file with complete captions is written to `c:\caption\caption.output.txt`.
 Intermediate results are shown in the console:
     ```console
     00:00:00,180 --> 00:00:01,600